Dev.Opera - Follow the standards, break the rulesDev.Opera - Follow the standards, break the rules

 X-OperaMini-Phone: SonyEricsson # K750i

 This contains a comma-separated list of the proxy servers the request has passed on its way from the device to the Mini proxy.
-The last item in the list will always be the IP address that connects to the Mini proxy, hence it is the most reliable source of information about the origin of the request, and is suitable for geolocation etc.
+The first item in the list that is not an internal IP will always be the IP address that connects to the Mini proxy, hence it is the most reliable source of information about the origin of the request, and is suitable for geolocation etc.

 Format